These are Takara F/144 micro scale VOTOMS, and they're even lovelier than the GZG Hound Dogs.

-These are Takara F/144 micro scale VOTOMS.
-Oh these are even lovelier than the GZG Hound Dogs.
 I got quite a large haul of these recently, sixteen boxes of these beauties in fact.
 These are an inveterate modifier's dream, as they come in lots of tiny-teeny pieces, which saves cutting them up and all.
 I can see that this may not have been their best selling point when they were first released though.
-When was that?
-Back in 2006, which means that I was quite lucky to find these on eBay.
-The chances of getting more is slim in the short term.
-In the long term, things come to those who wait.

-The models are in a soft plastic, like most gashapons in fact, and as a result they bend a bit.
 The trick is to put some wire into them, which stiffens them up considerably.
 Once glued together they then become remarkably rigid.
-So here is a shot with two 10mm MechWarrior infantry, a GZG Hound Dog, and a BattleTech Atlas for size comparison.
+Here's a shot with two 10mm MechWarrior infantry, a GZG Hound Dog, and a BattleTech Atlas for size comparison.

 I want to go back and tweak some of the models a bit more.
 Adding at least one bazooka rocket launcher weapon to one of the Scopedogs.
 Then modifying a couple of the rifles into snub guns too, along with making variants versions of the missile launchers.
-I also have three more of the blue Rabidly Dog mechs to make, and one more Blood Sucker mech ( the one with the red antennae) to make up.
-I've also got one Tortoise and three Diving Beetles along with assorted vehicles and accessories to play with too.

-Furthermore, acquiring these has made me want to start playing OHMU Warmachine, a game that I wrote, but that I never thought I would want to start playing again.
+playing OHMU Warmachine.
+A game I wrote, but that I never thought I

-However, these little mechs are just perfect for OHMU, and I've been inspired to peruse the old second edition files I have.
 OHMU was always written to be used with the miniatures that one could get hold of, as even back in the day, I didn't imagine ever marketing a range of specific OHMU miniatures.
-Not unsurprisingly, we got a lot of feedback saying that the game sucked because we hadn't market any miniatures for the game.
-Yes, we did draw up concept art, but that was for inspiration, and more of an aspirational thing for how the mecha of the world of OHMU looked.
+Not unsurprisingly, we got a lot of feedback saying the game sucked, because we hadn't market any miniatures for the game.
+Yes, we did draw up concept art, but that was for inspiration.
+More of an aspirational thing for how the mecha of the world of OHMU looked.

 Live and learn.